syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-### Adding Tooltip
+### Adding tooltip

-The Tooltip can be added to the cell by setting the `Tooltip` property.
-The text assigned will be displayed in the tooltip window.
+Tooltip can be added to the cell by setting the `Tooltip` property.
+The assigned text will be displayed in the tooltip window.

 {% tabs %}
 {% highlight c# %}